-The attitude of the majority to quantum mechanics is especially revealing.
-Most physicists always rather believed in quantum mechanics than understood it.
-Einstein foresaw this mass belief in his 1928 letter to Schrödinger [45]: "The soothing philosophy - or religion? - of Heisenberg-Bohr is so cleverly concocted that for the present it offers the believers a soft resting pillow from which they are not easily chased away.
-Let us therefore let them rest. \cdots This religion does damned little for me", see also page 99 of [15].
-The majority believed in quantum mechanics and ignored arguments of Einstein, Schrodinger, Bell and other its critics since the most outstanding achievements of physics and technology of the twentieth century are rightly associated with this theory.
+Einstein foresaw this mass belief in his 1928 letter to Schrodinger [49]: "The soothing philosophy - or religion? - of Heisenberg-Bohr is so cleverly concocted that for the present it offers the believers a soft resting pillow from which they are not easily chased away.
+Let us therefore let them rest. $\cdots$ This religion does damned little for me", see also page 99 of [15].
+The idea of quantum computing arose and became popular because the majority believed in quantum mechanics and ignored arguments of Einstein, Schrodinger, Bell and other its critics.
 But the blind faith without understanding sooner or later leads to the delusion not only in physics, but also in technology.
-Such a delusion is undoubtedly the idea of a quantum computer.
-The scientific community should realize that the new quantum information technologies testify to the crisis of physics rather than technological breakthrough.
+The scientific community should realize that the new quantum information technologies testify to the degradation of physical thinking rather than technological breakthrough.